German 390/Comp. Lit. 396/Engl 363/CHID 498/Euro 490

 —his ambivalence: wants to return, but allows his coat to be taken off (p.
 222)

-This is a classic instance of what Freud elsewhere calls a "symptomatic act": acting out in body language or through physical movement an intention that runs counter to the one expressed by the conscious mind--in this regard, a kind of Freudian "slip" expresed physically (hence: "symptomatic").
-Bote also that the act of undressing is a kind of nodal point: it joins this scene to the Doctor's suppressed wish to "undress" with Rose.
+This is a classic instance of what Freud elsewhere calls a "symptomatic act": acting out in body language or through physical movement an intention that runs counter to the one expressed by the conscious mind--in this regard, a kind of Freudian "slip" expressed physically (hence: "symptomatic").
+Note also that the act of undressing is a kind of nodal point: it joins this scene to the Doctor's suppressed wish to "undress" with Rose.
 The same is true for the patient's bed, which is a displacement for the bed the Doctor would like to share with Rose.

-Transition 3: Sister holds up bloody towel (symbol of menstruation? emerging sexuality? sexuality identified with illness?)
+Transition 3: Sister holds up bloody towel (symbol of menstruation? emerging sexuality?
+Sexuality identified with illness?)

 Scene IV: Discovery of the "Wound"